 32. Sustainable development is not just about the environment.
 The pursuit of sustainable development requires policy changes in many sectors and coherence between them.
-It entails balancing the economic, social and environmental objectives of society - the three pillars of sustainable development - integrating them wherever possible, through mutually supportive policies and practices, and making trade-offs where it is not possible (Figure 1).
-This includes taking into account the impact of present decisions on the options of future generations.
+It entails balancing the economic, social and environmental objectives of society - the three pillars of sustainable development - integrating them wherever possible and making trade-offs where it is not (Figure 1).
 However, sustainable development has often been interpreted narrowly as an environmental issue without implications for more than a small group of society.
-In many countries, the responsibility for sustainable development issues has been given to environmental ministries and departments - often amongst the weakest and least influential in government.
-This has hindered the necessary process of cross-sectoral policy integration.
+In many countries, the responsibility for sustainable development has been given to environmental ministries and departments - often amongst the weakest and least influential in government.